 This is where you detail what a good product or service should entail in terms of benefits to the customer and capabilities of the product itself.
 You don’t necessarily mention your own product specifically.
-You are rather giving the potential customer an idea of what they should be looking for in a solution to their issues.
-If you can integrate your sales message through the value drivers and differentiation that is needed in the solution, then it will be unconsciously in your prospective customer’s mind, ready to become conscious when you give them the details about your product.
+You are giving the potential customer an idea of what they should be looking for as a solution to their issues.
+If you can integrate your sales message through the value drivers and differentiation that is needed in the solution, then it will be unconsciously in your prospective customer’s mind.
+Ready to become conscious when you give them the details about your product.

 The customer’s business and pain points:

 This section looks at the customer as the sales rep finds them, before the sales message has been put across.
-Ideally this would include some examples of the customer’s pain points that were discovered through the questions in the previous section, as well as how their business may not be running at it’s best, so you can show how your product can improve this.
+Ideally this would include some examples of the customer’s pain points that were discovered through the questions in the previous section.
+Also examples of how their business may not be running at it’s best.
+You can show how your product can improve this.

-This section should also detail the core differentiation and value drivers of your product to show how it stands apart from it’s competition, as well as how it could help your potential customer specifically.
+This section should also detail the core differentiation and value drivers of your product.
+This will show how it stands apart from it’s competition, as well as how it could specifically help your prospect.

 Negative impact on the customer’s business:

-This next section should include the negative impact of the issues highlighted in the previous section by stressing what may be currently wrong in the business, as well as showing concerns that may arise in the future.
+This next section should include the negative impact of the issues highlighted in the previous section.
+It should stress what may be currently wrong in the business, while also showing concerns that may arise in the future.
 You should emphasize the financial effects the issues described could have on the business.
 Make it known that the customer’s business is not running at it’s highest.

 The customer’s business and your product:

 This section illustrates the customer’s business after your product has been put in place and your unique selling point has been achieved.
-It is best to stress in this section that the ‘after’ scenario is exactly what your customer is looking for, and it is through your product that they can achieve it.
+It is best to stress that the ‘after’ scenario is exactly what your customer is looking for.
+It is through your product that they can achieve it.

 Positive effects on the customer’s business:

-The positive effects of using your product are outlined here and should include the results of the value drivers promised in the ‘before’ section.
+Outlined here are the positive effects of using your product.
+They should include the results of the value drivers promised in the ‘before’ section.
 The easiest way to show these results is through metrics and proof points.

 Metrics can be the quantitative proof that your product does what you say it does.
 This can include data from surveys or validations from reliable, outside parties.
-It’s important to make these samples credible so as to make sure that your sales reps have definite data to show your customers.
+It’s important to make these samples credible to make sure that your sales reps have data to show your customers.

-Proof points can include examples of results from studies that back up the arguments you make or quotes and endorsements from other customers so as to stress how likely the positive effects are to happen.
-These don’t need to be as specific as the metrics and tend to speak to the customer on a more personal level.
+Proof points can include examples of results from studies that back up your arguments.
+Quotes and endorsements from other customers stress how likely the positive effects are to happen.
+These don’t need to be as specific as the metrics.
+They tend to speak to the customer on a more personal level.

 Summary of the sales messaging framework